Sorry, you need to enable JavaScript to visit this website.

 How often should you walk a dog in the winter?

 Winter coats designed for dogs are also a great pup accessory for cold weather, especially if your companion doesn’t have a thick fur coat naturally.
-But, if temperatures get below freezing, it’s best to find ways to keep your dog active indoors and go outside only for very short bursts of time, protecting their paws as much as possible, keeping a close eye on them and avoiding puddles and mud as much as you can.
-And, if you’re trying to think of ways to have fun with your pup indoors during the colder months, check out our list of fun indoor games for dogs.
+But, if temperatures get below freezing, it’s best to find ways to keep your dog active indoors or in a sheltered garden and go outside only for very short bursts of time, protecting their paws as much as possible from ice and salt – and always making sure you dry them properly when you return from your walks.

 How often should you walk a dog during the summer?

-You should keep your dog on their normal walking schedule in the summer, but think about changing the time of day you start your outdoor adventures together.
-On especially warm days, aim for early mornings and evenings to avoid the hot temperatures in the middle of the day.
-And always make sure you also have water with you, as well as access to shade so your pup can rest if they’re feeling too hot even for short walks around the neighbourhood.
 If you notice your pup is slowing down during walks in the hot weather, not wanting to walk at all, panting excessively, whining or trying to lie down or turn back, these can all be signs that they are getting too hot, so it’s best to stop walking and give them a break somewhere cool and away from the sun.

 How often should you walk a puppy?

 Going on daily dog walks is a huge part of being a dog owner.
 Walks are a wonderful opportunity to spend bonding time together with your pup and they will also help to keep both of you fit and healthy.
-If you have any concerns about your pup’s exercising habits, you can check with your vet to make sure your dog is getting enough daily walks for their breed and energy levels.
-Want to know more about taking puppies for walks and the importance of lead training?
-Check out our article on how to walk dogs and puppies on lead.
+If you have any concerns about your pup’s exercising routine or physical fitness, you can check with your vet to make sure your dog is getting enough daily walks for their breed, age, fitness and energy levels.